SocketDotTech/socket-docs/docs/schedule.md

 ## Best Practices

 - **Error handling**: Implement robust error handling in timeout resolution functions
-- **Timeout duration**: Consider gas market conditions when setting very long timeouts for onchain execution
 - **Event monitoring**: Use both API polling and event listeners for critical applications
+- **Timeout duration**: When setting very long timeouts for transaction execution resolved on EVMx.
+If the execution triggers an onchain transaction via the `targetFunction` after the timeout, ensure gas market dynamics are accounted for to optimize execution cost and reliability.

 :::info
 [See a reference implementation of this functionality here](https://github.com/SocketDotTech/socket-test-app/blob/master/src/schedule/ScheduleAppGateway.sol).